AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Auramancy/School of Alteration/Iron Flesh.md

 - Casting Time: Action
 - Range: Touch
-- Duration: 1 hour
+- Duration: Restbound

-Trading mobility for power, your magic is channeled through a creature's flesh, hardening it into a metal-like substance.
+Trading mobility for power, your magic is channeled through a willing creature's flesh, hardening it into a metal-like substance.
 The affected creature is able to perform actions as it normally would, with the following changes:

 - The creature is resistant 1 against necrotic damage.
 - The creature's movement speed is reduced by 5'.